Aurelfrhs/Aurelfrhs/README.md

   ### Thanks for visiting! 😊

-  *"Code is like humor.
-When you have to explain it, it's bad."* – Cory House
+  *"The best way to learn to program is to write code."* – Dennis Ritchie

 </div>